 Mugshot or Business Portrait

 A moment from the pre-game activities at a Toronto Raptors game a few days ago.
 The photo was taken with a 12mm fisheye lens and has nothing to do with this post.

-Today I received a request from a small company to do a group photo.
-They wrote that their staff has changed and they needed an updated group photo of their seven employees.
+Today I got a request from a small company to take a group photo.
+They said their team had changed and they needed an updated photo of their seven employees.

-I suggested that headshots cut from a group photo wouldn’t look very good because the lighting, pose, camera angle and background wouldn’t be optimized for each person.
+I replied that cropping headshots from a group photo wouldn’t produce good results.
+The lighting, pose, and camera angle wouldn’t be optimized for each person.

 “We always do this,” the person wrote, “because it saves us a lot of money.”

-I’m not going to link to the small law firm’s web site but, sure enough, it had a group photo with everyone spaced apart in a row.
-It looked almost like a police lineup.
-The web site also had headshots obviously cut from that group photo.
+Out of curiosity, I checked the website for this small law firm.
+Sure enough, it had a group photo with everyone spaced evenly apart in a wide row, like a police lineup.
+The headshots on the website were obviously cut from that same group photo.

-Customers are welcome to crop a photo any way they want but I didn’t want to do an intentionally bad group photo.
-I declined the job.
+Customers are free to crop a photo however they like.
+But I didn’t want to intentionally do a bad group photo so I declined the job.

 Mugshot or Portrait

-Business portraits and group photos should show your best side not your thrifty side.
-Individual business headshots are, well, individualized so that each person looks their best.
+A business portrait or group photo should show your best side, not your thrifty side.
+Individual headshots are, well, individualized so each person looks their best.

-Business photography should not be done just to fill empty spaces on your web site.
-It should be done to communicate a message to your potential customers.
+Business photography shouldn’t just fill empty space on your website.
+It should communicate a message to your potential customers.

-The message of your driver’s licence mugshot is to show what you look like.
-The message of a business portrait should be about who you are.
+A driver’s license mugshot shows what you look like.
+A business portrait should show who you are.

+Mugshot or Business Portrait